ilya-kolchinsky/OpenCEP/README.md

 ```
 ### Tweet formation in CEP
 The format of a tweet is defined in Tweets.py (see documentation).
 The tweet keys are described there based on the overview of a tweet in https://developer.twitter.com/en/docs/tweets/data-dictionary/overview/tweet-object

+#Data Parallel Algorithms

+In order to run the program in parallel, it is required from the user to give inputs:
+1. Number of the desired algorithm
+2. Number of threads

+For each algorithm there is a unique additional input and certain Terms on the inputs or on the pattern.
+Please note that there is no input test.
+It is the responsibility of the user.

+Algorithm 1-
+Additional input: An attribute for which the data will be divided into threads.
+Terms on the pattern: The pattern will only contain equations (for example: equations between attributes of different types, equality of a certain value to the attribute of a specific type).

+Algorithm 2-
+Additional input: multipation of timedelta
+Terms on the pattern: The pattern will not contain unblocked negation.

+Algorithm 3-
+Additional input: a dictionary that contains the attribute and the suitable type for which the data will be divided into threads.
+Terms on the input of threads number': the threads number' minus one should be square number of the types' number of the given patter